teivah/algodeck/README.md

 Michael A. Nielsen, "Augmenting Long-term Memory"

-Thus, using Anki is a great way to prepare an algorithm & data structure interview.
+Thus, using Anki is a great way to prepare your algorithm & data structure interview.

 The **Anki version** of this repository (+200 cards, 19 domains) is available for $12.99: